Technology: Is Technology Stealing Our (Self) Identities?

 Our self-identities, that is, how we define and see ourselves as unique individuals, play a vital role in who we are and the direction that our lives take.
-The self-identity encompasses the totality of knowledge and understanding that we gain about ourselves as we develop including our personalities, aptitudes and capabilities, intellectual and physical attributes, interests, and relationships.
+The self-identity encompasses the totality of knowledge and understanding that we gain about ourselves as we develop including our personalities, aptitudes, and capabilities, intellectual and physical attributes, interests, and relationships.

 We gain our self-identities in two ways.
 First, as we develop self-awareness, we observe and evaluate our thoughts, feelings, and behavior based on past experience, current needs, and future goals.
 We also look outward to the world in which we live, for example, social, academic, and physical, for feedback that also shapes our self-identities.
 Because we are fundamentally social beings and an essential part of our development involves finding our place in the social and cultural context in which we live, feedback from that social world plays a significant role in the evolution of our self-identities.

-Because our social worlds have expanded dramatically in the last decade, from families, friends, neighborhoods, and schools to an almost-limitless universe of people due to the proliferation of the Internet and social media, it isn't difficult to see how external forces may now be gaining a disproportionate influence over our self-identities compared to previous generations.
+Because our social worlds have expanded dramatically in the last decade, from families, friends, neighborhoods, and schools to an almost-limitless universe of people due to the proliferation of the Internet and social media, it isn't difficult to see how external forces may now be gaining a disproportionate influence over our self-identities compared with previous generations.
 And these social influences, accelerated by the recent explosion of technology, may be shaping our self-identities in ways in which most of us aren't the least bit aware.

 One of the most powerful ways in which technology is altering self-identity is through the shift from being internally to externally driven.
 Yes, as I just described, social factors have always had an impact on the formation of self-identity, but they had been, up until recently, partners of sorts with our own internal contributors to self-identity.
-But now the sheer ubiquity and force of the latest technological advances has taken that influence and turned its volume up to a deafening roar.
+But now the sheer ubiquity and force of the latest technological advances have taken that influence and turned its volume up to a deafening roar.

 In previous generations, most of the social forces that influenced our self-identities were positive; parents, peers, schools, communities, extracurricular activities, even the media sent mostly healthy messages about who we were and how we should perceive ourselves.
 Yes, there were bad influences, but they were far outweighed by those that were beneficial.
-These forces acted mostly as a mirror reflecting back on us what we saw in ourselves, resulting in affirmation rather than change in our self-identities.
+These forces acted mostly as a mirror reflecting back on us what we saw in ourselves, resulting in affirmation rather than a change in our self-identities.